trentapple/llama.vscode/README.md

       --port 8012 -ngl 99 -fa -ub 1024 -b 1024 -dt 0.1 \
       --ctx-size 0 --cache-reuse 256
   ```

+You can use any other FIM-compatible model that your system can handle.
+By default, the models downloaded with the `-hf` flag are stored in:

+- Mac OS: `~/Library/Caches/llama.cpp/`
+- Linux: `~/.cache/llama.cpp`
+- Windows: `LOCALAPPDATA`

 ### Recommended LLMs